Observation of top-quark pair production in lead-lead collisions at $\sqrt{s_\mathrm{NN}}=5.02$ TeV with the ATLAS detector

 The uncertainty in the integrated luminosity of the combined data sample is 1.5\%.
 It is derived following a method similar to the one given in Ref.~\cite{DAPR-2021-01}, and using the LUCID-2 detector for the baseline luminosity measurements~\cite{LUCID2}.

-The signal strength $\mu_{\ttbar} \equiv \sigma_{\ttbar}/\sigma^\mathrm{th}_{\ttbar}$ is defined as the ratio of the observed \ttbar\ cross-section for the $e\mu$ final state to the SM expectation without any nuclear modifications to the PDFs.
+The signal strength $\mu_{\ttbar} \equiv \sigma_{\ttbar}/\sigma^\mathrm{th}_{\ttbar}$ is defined as the ratio of the observed \ttbar\ cross section for the $e\mu$ final state to the SM expectation without any nuclear modifications to the PDFs.
 The parameter \mutt{} is determined by a combined fit to the $m_{e\mu}$ distribution in both the signal regions.
 The invariant mass distributions predicted by the fit~(post-fit) in both the signal regions are shown in Figure~\ref{fig:data_postfit_full}.
+The fit favors smaller background contributions than predicted, leading to a higher signal yield after the fit.
 The distributions predicted by the fit and the observed distributions are in good agreement.

 Systematic uncertainties are included in the fit via nuisance parameters~(NPs), which are additional fit parameters constrained by a Gaussian-distributed probability density function.
+The breakdown of relative systematic uncertainties is provided in the Supplemental Material~\cite{bib:supp}.
 The leading contributions to the total systematic uncertainty are from the signal modeling, followed by the jet-related uncertainties.
 The total relative systematic uncertainty amounts to 18\%, while the statistical uncertainty is 26\%.